 Remember the ‘Seaside Cycling Road’ on Route 110, Hoen in Pokemon Ruby & Sapphire?
 Well, you can experience it for real at the Shimanami Kaido!
 It is a 60km cycling route that stretches from Ehime to Hiroshima, connecting six of the Seto Inland Sea Islands (瀬戸内海) together.
 While cycling, one can enjoy the stunning scenery of the Seto Inland Sea and soak in the sun and salty winds.
 If you keen to island hop, this may be a desirable method to do so as well!

-STARTING POINT: Imabari City *More details for bike rental: http://www.go-shimanami.jp/global/english/
+FROM Imabari City (Ehime Prefecture) TO Onomichi City (Hiroshima Prefecture) More details for bike rental: http://www.go-shimanami.jp/

 Mount Ishizuchi (石鎚山)